DiputacioBarcelona/app-municipis/README.md

 # Diba+Municipis Application

-This is purely a example of use of Diputació de Barcelona's Open Data API.
+This a example of use of Diputació de Barcelona's Open Data API.

-## Important!
-**There is not an actual Ionic Conference at this time.** This project is just to show off Ionic 2 components in a real-world application.
-Please go through the steps in [CONTRIBUTING.md](https://github.com/driftyco/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.

 ## Table of Contents
  - [Getting Started](#getting-started)